cjdelisle/cjdns/README.md

     pacman -S nodejs git base-devel

 Alternatively, you may like to install via AUR from the package, `cjdns-git`.
-After Installation, The configuration file is located at `/etc/cjdroute.conf`.
+After installation, the configuration file is located at `/etc/cjdroute.conf`.
 To start the service `cjdns.service`, do:

     systemctl start cjdns